 MASTER’S PROJECT

-Different Methods of Visualizing Thumbnails Of Archived Web Pages
+Visualizing Thumbnails Of Archived Web Pages

 Author: Advisor:

 Surbhi Shankar Dr. Michele C. Weigle

 April 24, 2017

 Acknowledgement

 I express my gratitude to my project advisor Dr. Michele C. Weigle, Associate Professor, Department of Computer Science at Old Dominion University, for being a remarkable source of inspiration to me and for guiding me throughout the project.
 Without her creative ideas, detailed guidelines and her depth of knowledge in the field of Visualization, this project would not be complete.
 She has been very understanding and supportive at every step and hence, I could keep track of my progress and finish the project as intended.